automatictester/exp/java/concurrency/readme.md

 - If CyclicBarrier uses a barrier action, arriving at the barrier happens-before the barrier action, which in turns happens-before threads are released from the barrier.

-Initialization:

-- Immutable objects are always thread-safe.
+### Memory semantics

+- When acquiring the monitor, local memory (*) is invalidated and subsequent reads go directly to main memory.
+- When releasing the monitor, local memory (*) is flushed to main memory.
+- Above process guarantees that when a variable V is written by a thread A with a given monitor M acquired and read by thread B with the same monitor M acquired, the write to the variable V will be visible for thread B.
+- Moreover, when thread A released monitor M, and thread B reads acquired the same monitor M, any variable values that were visible to A at the time that monitor M was released are guaranteed now to be visible to thread B (piggybacking on synchronization).
+- All the following have the same memory semantics of acquiring the lock: acquiring implicit lock, acquiring explicit lock, reading volatile variable, reading atomic variable.
+- All the following have the same memory semantics of releasing the lock: releasing implicit lock, releasing explicit lock, writing volatile variable, writing atomic variable.

+Local memory can be defined as caches, registers, and other hardware and compiler optimizations.

+### Partially constructed objects

-- Initializing a new object involves writing to new object's fields.
+Initializing a new object involves writing to new object's fields.
 Publishing a reference involves writing to another variable - the reference to the new object.
 These can be reordered, if happens-before relationship is not enforced.
 As a result, another thread may see stale values in the object's fields, as well as stale reference in a lazily initialized singleton:

  ```java
 @NotThreadSafe